-7 comments on “The Adventures of Robin Hood
+7 responses to “The Adventures of Robin Hood”

 1. Color never seemed as…”colorful” as in this movie.
 It is almost like color film was developed specifically with The Adventures of Robin Hood in mind.